oskarioksanen/fullstack_open_palautusrepo/osa0/uusi_muistiinpano_kaavio.md

     activate server
     server-->>browser: The JavaScript file
     deactivate server
-    Note right of browser: Browser starts to execute the code defined in<br/>the js file to fetch the JSON data of saved notes
+    Note right of browser: Browser starts to execute the code defined in the js file<br/>to fetch the JSON data of saved notes

 ```